Berlin Marathon is one of those races on so many people’s running bucket list. My own included!

-Minor detail though; at the point where the initial conversation was had about me running Berlin this year, only five weeks remained to prepare.
+Minor hitch though; at the point when the initial conversation was had about me running Berlin this year, only five weeks remained to prepare.

 Now it’s more like three weeks!

 Of course, I’m not starting from zero.
 Thankfully I’ve been keeping my own running ticking-over, running three times weekly most weeks, knowing that I have a half marathon waiting for me in November.

 A few weeks ago, I guesstimated that I was in around two hour half marathon shape, and long runs over the last couple of weeks have proven that to be about right – maybe even a bit conservative.

 The challenge however, is in building-up my training over this short marathon prep period so as to build long run duration, and weekly volume to a point where my legs are ready by 24th September so I don’t disgrace myself… and most importantly doing so whilst avoiding injury!